rock-solid/wordpress-mobile-pack/readme.txt

 == Upgrade Notice ==

-= 2.1.2 =
+= 2.1.5 =
 * WP Mobile Pack allows you to 'package' your existing content into a cross-platform mobile web application.
-The latest version includes support for rel="canonical" and rel="alternate" tags for better SEO and other bug fixes.
+The latest version greatly improves loading times for the mobile web app through browser caching and refactoring CSS files.

 == Screenshots ==